 A reader asked this question recently, saying:

 Q: Due to storage and security considerations I am planning on keeping my shotgun cartridges in the attic.
 The temperature there never goes below freezing but it does get a bit damp at times.
 I am not planning on keeping the ammunition there for years, just for the next few months.
 Is this a practical idea?

-I find the best plan is to pack cartridges in airtight containers.
-I have some big plastic boxes with lids that seal tightly, although I suppose you could use well sealed polythene bags.
+The best plan is to pack cartridges in airtight containers.
+Use big plastic boxes with lids that seal tightly, although well sealed polythene bags are also an option.
 The important thing is to pack the cartridges in a dry, warm atmosphere before you seal them up, so that you don’t trap moisture in with them.

 Don’t spray cartridge heads with rust repellents like WD40.
 Evidence from America suggests that it can penetrate the primers and make them unreliable.

-There seems to be some disagreement about the shelf-life of plastic-cased cartridges, so all I can say is that I have some which are around 15 years old, and they still shoot perfectly.
+There seems to be some disagreement about the shelf-life of plastic-cased cartridges.
+We have shot cartridges like this that are around 15 years old and they still shoot perfectly.